Skip To Content

 7. Poor Oral Hygiene Habits

 Keeping your teeth clean is the foundation for healthy gums and a healthy smile.
-Remember that plaque buildup on the gumline can lead to gingivitis and bleeding gums.
-Brush your teeth consistently to avoid worsening those concerns or causing your gums to bleed.
+Remember that plaque buildup on the gumline can lead to serious dental problems over time.
+Brush your teeth consistently to avoid dealing with the causes of bleeding gums.

 Every dentist recommends proper dental care as the best way to invest in a healthy smile.
 Brush your teeth twice a day and floss once per day to prevent the buildup of plaque on your teeth.
-Combine that with routine professional cleanings with your dentists, and you can maintain a healthier smile and less gum bleeding.
+Combine that with routine professional cleanings with your dentist, and you can maintain a healthier smile and less gum bleeding.

 8. Stress